mguinea/mguinea.github.io/_posts/2020-03-30-laravel-with-docker-without-third-party-packages.markdown

 ### Summary

-Docker, Dockercompose and a new fresh Laravel project have been installed.
+Docker, Docker compose and a new fresh Laravel project have been installed.

 Following files have been created and configured inside the Laravel project: